-Our FFXIV tank tier list is here to help you decide which of the vitally important jobs is right for you!
-Tanking has been a complex role since A Realm Reborn, after all.
-Players have often shied away from it as too complex or too much responsibility.
-Some of those folks are right!
-There isn’t a lot of margin for error when your teammates take more damage than you by default.
-You often need any little edge you can get — hence the need for a tank tier list.
+Our Final Fantasy XIV tank tier list is here to help you decide which of the vitally important Jobs is right for you!
+Tanking has been a challenging role since A Realm Reborn, after all.
+Players have often shied away from it for seeming too complex or like too much responsibility.
+Some of those folks are right.
+If you’re coming from our guide on how to play tank in FFXIV, then you’re probably aware.
+There isn’t a lot of margin for error when your teammates aren’t built for taking damage like you as a tank.
+You often need any little edge you can get.
+And part of that is knowing what you’re getting into when choosing a Job in the tank role — hence the need for a tank tier list.

 You May Also Like:

 - Where to Spend Tomestones of Poetics in FFXIV: The Best Items to Buy

 - FFXIV Patch 6.1’s Subtitle Was Inspired By Star Wars

 - How to Make Money in FFXIV: Gil Farming Tips & Tricks

 S Tier: Gunbreaker – FFXIV Tank Tier List

 Gunbreaker is the newest and remains arguably the best tank in FFXIV right now.
 This was the case in Shadowbringers and it still holds true in Endwalker.
 Even after Patch 6.1.
 This is the only tank out of the whole group that saw zero changes besides the same across-the-board cooldown reduction to its tank stance.
 The job is a painfully effective all-rounder, dishing great damage alongside solid defensive abilities and some healing and barriers.
 It basically borrows a little bit from every role (and every other tank) in FFXIV.
 You always have something to do, keeping the job active and fun.
 It’s not even a jack of all trades so much as a… duke?
 It’s basically good at everything, which makes Gunbreaker equally effective in solo play.